bakercp/ofxDlib/docs/GETTING_STARTED.md

 ### CUDA / cuDNN

-CUDA/cuDNN can be installed easily on Linux, macOS and Windows with NVIDIA hardware.
+CUDA/cuDNN can be installed on Linux, macOS and Windows with NVIDIA hardware.
 Take look [here](https://developer.nvidia.com/cudnn) for cuDNN and [here](https://developer.nvidia.com/cuda-zone) for CUDA.
-Then run `scripts/bootstrap.sh` and recompile dlib with CUDA/cuDNN support.
+Then run `scripts/./bootstrap.sh` and recompile dlib with CUDA/cuDNN support.

 > CUDA/cuDNN will not work on OSX without Xcode 8+ due to missing `std::thread_local` support and it may not work after that depending on how old your hardware is. [reference](https://stackoverflow.com/questions/28094794/why-does-apple-clang-disallow-c11-thread-local-when-official-clang-supports).